Climate Change 101

 Glacier Quick Facts | National Snow and Ice Data Center

-What is a glacier?
 A glacier is an accumulation of ice and snow that slowly flows over land.
 Alpine glaciers are frozen rivers of ice, slowly flowing under their own weight down mountainsides and into valleys.
-Ice sheets exist only on Greenland and Antarctica, and they spread out in broad domes in multiple directions.

 Climate Change 101 Group